rcastellsg/rcastellsg.github.io/contact/index.md

 ### Once on campus, proceed to Genentech Hall:
 0. Complete the [Vendor/Visitor Campus COVID screener](https://ucsf.co1.qualtrics.com/jfe/form/SV_d6elP7DE78J4oFT)
 1. You will have to enter through Genentech Hall from the Koret Quad side (Red arrow on the map below).
-2. Sign in at security for a meeting with Dr. Willow Coyote-Maestas (Office - Byers Hall S472E).
+2. Sign in at security for a meeting with Dr. Willow Coyote-Maestas (Office - Byers Hall 403B).
 3. Take the elevator or staircase to the 4th floor.
-4. Walk west down the hall.
-The large windows facing the courtyard will be on your right.
-If the floor color changes to grey, you have gone the wrong way and are now in Byers Hall.
+4. Walk east down the hall.
+The floor color will change to grey as you are now in Byers Hall.
 Turn around and walk back towards Genentech Hall.
 5. You will encounter an intersection.
-Make a left (south) and head towards the S401-484 area.
+Make a right (south) and head towards the 402-404 area.
 6. You should find a break room.
-James's office is through the clear doors straight ahead.
-The Fraser lab is on the right.
+Willow's office is  straight ahead.
+The Coyote-Maestas lab is on the right.

 <img class="img-fluid" src="/static/img/map_to_mission_bay.png" alt="Map of Mission Bay">